 In the event of a Level 2/3 spill, operational forecast modelling (Op1) will be undertaken to establish the predicted trajectory and location of oil spill residues.
-In conjunction with this information, the Victorian DTP provides Vicmap, with the Tasmanian NRE providing The LIST (Land Information System Tasmania), which constitute valuable mapping tools to identify the distribution of shoreline habitats and biologically sensitive species present in the spill trajectory pathway.
+In conjunction with this information, the Victorian DTP provides Vicmap, a valuable mapping tool to identify the distribution of shoreline habitats and biologically sensitive species present in the spill trajectory pathway.

-The scale of the spill and likelihood/consequence of oil impact on sensitive habitats, protected species or areas of conservation value (Marine National Park, Coastal Park, etc.) at potential risk will define the level of effort required and the particular parameters (e.g. species/habitat) monitored in each scientific monitoring strategy.
+The scale of the spill and likelihood/consequence of oil impact on sensitive habitats, protected species or areas of conservation value (Marine National Park, Coastal Park, etc.) at potential risk will define the level of effort required and the parameters (e.g. species/habitat) monitored during scientific monitoring.
 Factors affecting the selection and prioritisation of species and/or habitats to be monitored during a spill incident include:

-- · The species/habitat sensitivity to oiling and the likelihood of oiling - Ability to access the monitoring location - Identified species which are monitored within conservation management plans - Social factors which may affect selection due to their iconic nature (e.g., Little penguin) or may have commercial impacts (e.g., iconic species [Little penguin], fishing interest [abalone, lobster]) - Available baseline data for individual species or habitat - Time for oil to impact the habitat/species and the ability to access the monitoring locations - Feedback from the Victorian Environment and Science Coordinator (ESC) on the required species selection during the spill event.
+- Species/habitats sensitivity to oiling and the likelihood of oiling; - Ability to access the monitoring location; - Identified species that are to be monitored according to conservation management plans; - Social factors which may affect selection due to their iconic nature (e.g., Little Penguin) or may have commercial impacts (e.g., iconic species [Little Penguin], fishing interest [Southern Bluefin Tuna]); - Available baseline data for individual species or habitats; - Predicted time for oil to impact the habitat/species; and - Feedback from the Victorian Environment and Science Coordinator (ESC) on the required species selection during the spill event.

-The Cooper Energy Environment Officer will observe these parameters when determining, selecting and prioritising species/populations/habitats to the monitored.
+The Cooper Energy Environment Officer will consider these factors when determining, selecting and prioritising species/populations/habitats to the monitored.

-Species currently targeted for monitoring on the basis of available information (baseline and conservation management plans) are contained within the respective monitoring strategies within this OSMP.
+The respective IPs contain information on the species currently targeted for monitoring based on available information (baseline and conservation management plans).